Gorgeous Smiles Dental

 Should You Brush Teeth Before Whitening Strips?

-Many people wonder: should you brush before using whitening strips?
-The answer is yes—but there are best practices to follow to ensure safe and effective teeth whitening.
+Many people wonder: should you brush before or after whitening strips?
+The answer is yes, brush before, but there are best practices to follow to ensure safe and effective teeth whitening.
 Proper prep helps remove surface stains and plaque, allowing the whitening gel to work more evenly.
 At the same time, brushing too hard or at the wrong time may increase sensitivity or irritate gums.

-In this guide, we’ll explain how to prepare your teeth for a whitening strip session, discuss what to avoid, and share expert tips for achieving a bright, healthy smile.
+In this guide, we’ll explain how to prepare your teeth for a whitening strip session, how long to wait after brushing before applying strips, discuss what to avoid, and share expert tips for achieving a bright, healthy smile.

 The Importance of Brushing Before Whitening Strips